MarkWarneke/markwarneke.github.io/_posts/2019-08-14-test-infrastructure-as-code.md

 ## Continuous Integration & Continuous Deployment

 The result of a build phase, if successful, should always create some kind of **Artifact**.
-Similar to a compiler but for a IaC configuration file.
+Similar to a compiler but for an IaC configuration file.
 Only after an actual deployment and the validation of the requirements on the deployed Azure Resource took place an artifact could be considered build, it is also known as **Continuous Integration**.
 Only then the build Artifact, in this context the ARM template, is valid.
 An Artifact will have a dedicated traceable version number and should contain release information and a change log.
-Other teams can subscribe and get notification on new Artifact versions.
+Other teams can subscribe and get notifications on new Artifact versions.

 The created Artifact is used to release and deploy to the first environment - **Continuous Delivery**, usually a Development (Dev) or Beta environment.
 You can use a dedicated Azure subscription or a naming convention inside a resource group.